keithtkto/mrworldwide_tv_app/README.md

 **AAU:**

-1. I want to watch Pitbull videos...
+1. [x] I want to watch Pitbull videos...
+2. [ ] I want to add new Pitlbull videos
-2. Search Pitbull videos by song title.
+3. [ ] Search Pitbull videos by song title.
-3. Filter Pitbull videos by albums or featured artists
+4. [ ] Filter Pitbull videos by albums or featured artists